dataiku/dss-plugin-hierarchical-charts/README.md

 # Hierarchical charts

-This plugins provides classic type of hierachical visualisations: mainly treemap, sunburst.
+This plugins provides classic types of hierachical visualisation:  treemap and sunburst.

-The charts are based on the [Google Charts library](https://developers.google.com/chart/) and requires internet access.
+It takes as input a table with format `Unit column` (child node) | `Parent column` (the corresponding parent node) | `Value column`

 ## License